pdc/mismiy/README.md

 is little need for preprocessing CSS or elaborate JavaScript.

 Status: We have the bare minimum to be a blog:
-- an index page with links to posts,
+- an index page with reverse-chronological list of posts,
 - post pages with a link back to the index, and
 - an Atom feed.